Simple Improv Exercises to Help You Get Started

 - Darryl

-- Mar 17
+- Mar 17, 2025

-- 1 min read
+- 2 min read

-You don’t need to be on stage to start reaping the benefits of improv!
 Here are a few simple exercises you can try on your own or with friends:

 1. One-Word Story

 Take turns telling a story one word at a time.
 Each person adds one word, building on what the last person said.
-This helps you think quickly, stay engaged, and let go of the need to be perfect.
+This activity helps you think quickly, stay engaged, and let go of the need to be perfect.

 2. “Yes, And” Conversations